ukparliament/weeknotes.data-search/2018/31/index.md

 ## 2018 Week 31

 ### Dator day

 Tuesday was [data day 42](https://twitter.com/dasbarrett/status/1024711433739804673).
 Or possibly Wednesday.
 It's hard to keep track.
 Dan, Jamie, Samu, Alison and Robert locked themselves away in a humid cupboard and talked about data.
 And work.
-What better way to spend the summer.
+What better way to spend the summer?

 They chatted website progress, technology in general, cloud adoption in particular and what's happening with all the other (non-public) data.
 Later in the day they were joined by Alex who brought along some interesting questions.
 How do data teams justify their existence was a particular doozy.
 Answers on a postcard please.